Electric cars: the dream of solar charging

 Its founders, young Dutch engineers, have won several solar-powered races in the Australian desert.
 Taking advantage of falling prices for photovoltaic panels and batteries, they are trying to apply this technology to everyday cars.

 The very aerodynamic body of the “0” and its motors integrated into the wheels allow it to consume less energy than the electric SUVs which dominate the market, and to display a range of 625 kilometers on a charge.
-By driving little, we could thus only plug it in in winter, promises the brand.
+By driving little, we might thus only plug it in in winter, promises the brand.

 “The clock is ticking: we need to drive sustainably as soon as possible,” said one of its founders, Lex Hoefsloot, to AFP.
 “Charging stations remain a major obstacle.
 If we don’t need it, we can scale much faster.”